Preschool Leaf Activities: How to Investigate Leaves

 How Do You Teach Kids About Leaves?

-Doing a leaf investigation is the perfect way to teach your kids all about leaves.
-So let me give you some fun ways that your little scientists can study leaves.
+Doing a leaf investigation is a fun way to teach your kids all about leaves.
+I’m going to give you some fun ways that your little scientists can study leaves.
+I know you are going to have so much fun!

 Finding Leaves

-If you live in the south, finding beautiful fall leaves can be a challenge.
+If you live in the south, finding colorful leaves can be a challenge.
 Here are a few ideas:

-- Ask a friend or relative from the north to ship you some leaves.
+- Ask a friend or relative from the north to ship you some autumn leaves.

-- Buy silk leaves from the craft store.
+- Buy artificial leaves from the craft store.

-- Use what you can use what you have locally.
+- Use what you have locally.
 It’s okay if all the leaves that you investigate are green.

 A Leaf Investigation

 Now that you have many leaves for your kids to study, it’s time to conduct a scientific investigation in your science center.
-Scientists learn about things in the world by studying and classifying them.
+Young children learn about things in the world by studying and classifying them.
 So let’s look at ways that your kids can study leaves.

 Examine the Appearance of Leaves